 - Visit Translink Mobile for realtime info

 - Fares are valid for 90 minutes regardless of the number of buses taken or the direction travelled.
-Hang on to your fare… do not give it away.
+Hang on to your fare… and don’t give it away.
 Transit fares are not transferable and it is illegal to purchase or sell a used ticket.

-- You can now tap a contactless Visa or Mastercard credit card or mobile wallet on card readers to pay an adult, cash fare.
+- You can now tap a contactless Visa, Mastercard, or American Express credit card or mobile wallet on card readers to pay an adult, cash fare.
 You don't need to purchase an additional fare when transferring from bus to rail.

-- Request-A-Stop between regular bus stops after 7 pm by asking the driver at least one stop prior.
+- You can Request-A-Stop between regular bus stops after 7 pm by asking the driver at least one stop prior.

 - 15 bus routes serve UBC from Metro Vancouver.